Educ 206: Data Visualization For All

 - Acknowledge Sources and Uncertainty

-- Assign Build 5: Describe Plan and Draw Visualization Ideas to designated duos/solos (instead of a quiz for this learning goal).
-Before leaving the room, start your co-authored Google Doc, with any co-authored Google Sheets, share so that anyone can comment, and insert on our Build doc.
-Due by Tuesday Nov 12th 9pm (quick turnaround!), worth 5 points.
+- Assign Build 5: Plan and Sketch Your Data Story, by designated duos/solos, instead of a quiz for this learning goal.
+Before leaving the room, start your co-authored Google Doc, shared so that anyone can comment, and insert your link.
+Due by Monday Nov 11th 9pm, worth 5 points.

 Wed Nov 13

-- Assign Build 6: Data Story Draft to designated duos/solos.
+- Assign Build 6: Draft Your Data Story to designated authors.
 Tell a meaningful data story on your assigned question, at least 750 words plus at least two visualizations, for review by instructor (and later by peers).
 Before leaving the room, start your co-authored Google Doc, with links to any co-authored Google Sheets, with screenshots and links to any published visualizations, and insert for anyone to comment on our Build doc.
 Due by Monday Nov 18th 9pm, worth 5 points.

 Mon Nov 18